 a named

-with values of arguments passed to family relevantr<family_name>
+listwith values of arguments passed to family relevantr<family_name>function for simulating the data

 Examples